CurveDocs/curve-docs/docs/crvUSD/controller.md

 The Controller is the contract the user interacts with to create a loan and further manage the position.
 It holds all user debt information.
 External liquidations are also done through it.

-Each market has its Controller, created from a blueprint contract.
+Each market has its own Controller, created from a blueprint contract, when a new market is successfully added via the `Factory`.

 # **Loans**